KJastrzebski1/Gloves/readme.md

 ### Setup ###

-Open `cmd` in your plugin's directory.
+Open command-line in your plugin's directory.

 To create your main plugin file and structure use:
 `php glovesCLI.php setup`